mkosmo/hassio-addons-edge/README.md

 Got questions?

-You have several options to get them answered:

-- The Home Assistant Community Add-ons [Discord Chat Server][discord]
-- The Home Assistant [Community Forum][forum].
-- The Home Assistant [Discord Chat Server][discord-ha].
-- Join the [Reddit subreddit][reddit] in [/r/homeassistant][reddit]

-You could also open an issue here on GitHub.
+You can open an issue here on GitHub.
 Note, we use a separate GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.